CDA Putting Maximum Efforts To Address Water Shortage In Summer - UrduPoint

 “The authority has instructed the relevant departments to expedite all repair and maintenance work, addressing issues such as leakages and replacing old and rotted pipes at the Simly Water Filtration Plant and Main Distribution Line,” an official told APP.

-He said that timely repairs and maintenance by the Water Supply Wing had not only saved eight lakh gallons of water per day but also improved water pressure in the pipelines.
+He said that timely repairs and maintenance by the Water Supply Wing had not only saved eight lac gallons of water per day but also improved water pressure in the pipelines.

 Similarly, addressing complaints related to leakages from old and deteriorated pipes in water supply lines across different sectors of the federal capital would enhance water availability for the residents, he said.